Manaslu (Restricted Area) for 16 Days

 Overall, the Manaslu Trek is a must-do for any adventure seeker looking for a challenging and rewarding trekking experience in Nepal’s remote and culturally preserved region.

 Arrival in Kathmandu

 Upon arrival, a representative from Mountain Leaders will receive you at the Airport and transfer to the hotel.
 Depending upon your arrival time, we will arrange for activities for the day.
-In the evening, you will enjoy the welcome dinner alongside a lovely cultural performance program.
 Overnight in Kathmandu.

 Kathmandu Valley Sightseeing and Trek preparation: